YASHBRO/Instagram-Bot/README.md

 If you don't have the Chrome browser installed, then:

-Please read the comments at line 11, 12, 13 of the source code
+Please read the comments at line 11, 12, 13 of the file "Instagram_bot.py" in "source code" branch

 Once you are done with the code, run it: